Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 A type predicate is a function that tests whether a type is what it's supposed to be.

-It returns a boolean, but we annotate it with a special type.

 Let's create one for our simplest type, Dog.

-Our function name just says what the predicate does
+Our function name just says what the predicate does, it tests `isDog`.

 It takes one parameter that's maybe a dog, but we don't know that yet so the type is `unknown`.

-The function return type is whether maybeDog is Dog or not.
+The predicate will return a boolean, but we annotate it with a special return type.

-We can make the predicate one line so rather than using curly brackets and returning something we'll make it a statement.
+Predicates (type or otherwise) can usually be one line so we don't need curly brackets or a return, we can just have the statement.

-Now we know that Dog's have names so we'll check if maybeDog has one
+For the body of the function, we know that Dog's have names so we'll check if maybeDog has one

+And here's where things start getting good.

-TypeScript now alerts us that, we don't know what maybeDog is, so to fix that we'll check if maybeDog is an object.
+TypeScript now alerts us that, we don't even know if maybeDog is an object, so lets test that first.

 Now we have a new warning, that maybeDog could be null, because null is an object

-(Aside, I'm not critiquing this, null is garbage, but lots of languages make Null or Nill an Object so we'll forgive TypeScript this quirk)
+> Aside, I'm not critiquing this, null is garbage, but lots of languages make Null or Nill an Object that can match against other types but not be used as them.
+>
+> JavaScript wasn't the first or last to follow the "billion-dollar mistake" that's a whole other topic

-And that's all there is to it.
+Once we add a check for null, that's all there is to it.

-We leant into the compiler, and we made something I genuinely think is rather beauitiful.
+We leaned into the TypeScript compiler, and we made something I genuinely think is rather beauitiful.

-It's not perfect, but who is.
+It's not perfect, but who amongst us is.

 ## But seriously, I love it

-TypeScript is a beautiful mess... but aren't we all.
+TypeScript is a beautiful mess... but the best of us are.

-I really do love the language, not despite its flaws but because of them.

-All languages are flawed, but learning how to manage those flaws ... <something>
+All languages are flawed, learning those flaws helps keep us safe, and lets us make smug content for the internet.

+And for that, if nothing else, how can I not love TypeScript.